R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/hosting-on-linux.md

 #### Install Docker and Docker-Compose

-If you don't already have Docker and Docker-Compose installed, you can learn how to install them [here](https://docs.docker.com/engine/install/) for your distro.
+If you don't already have Docker and Docker-Compose installed, you can learn how to install them for your distro [from this guide](https://docs.docker.com/engine/install/).
 Once you have them installed, you can move on to the next section.

 ### Prep Titanfall Server files